Senior Lecturer and Program Coordinator

 Bryn Mawr College

-I am thrilled to be joining the faculty at Bryn Mawr College as of Fall 2020!
-I will be teaching courses on programming and software engineering, and working with students as Department Program Coordinator.
+I am a member of the teaching faculty at Bryn Mawr College, where I teach courses on programming and software engineering, and work with students as Department Program Coordinator.

-My current academic interests include diversity, inclusion, and mental health in Computer Science; student contributions to open source software projects; and online learning.
+My current academic interests include student mental health; diversity, equity, and inclusion in Computer Science; student contributions to open source software projects; and online learning.

 I previously served as a member of the teaching faculty at the University of Pennsylvania, where I received a Provost's Award for Teaching Excellence in 2019 and was Co-Director of the MCIT Online program.